JarrodJ83/LowKey/Readme.md

 ### Data Stores

 In LowKey a DataStore represents an external storage system you'd like to connect to.
 It's represented by an Id which is used to reference it when establishing a connection and a Name that's to represent the actual store.
-For example, the Master database of a SQL server might be represented as `new DataStore("sql-master", "master")`
+For example, if you had a SQL database named "App" it could be represented as `new DataStore("sql-app", "app")`

 ### Tenants